-x.
-Office of Climate Change and Development (OCCD)
+x Climate Change Development Authority (CCDA)

-The OCCD's mandate is founded upon the principles that Papua New Guinea's natural resources and environment are to be conserved and used for the collective benefit of all and are replenished for the benefit of future generations.
-The Office of Climate Change and Development takes full and exclusive responsibility to coordinate and facilitate all policies, initiatives and actions under Pillar Five of Vision 2050, particular to climate change.
+The CCDA's mandate is founded upon the principles that Papua New Guinea's natural resources and environment are to be conserved and used for the collective benefit of all and are replenished for the benefit of future generations.
+The CCDA takes full and exclusive responsibility to coordinate and facilitate all policies, initiatives and actions under Pillar Five of Vision 2050, particular to climate change.